 - Practice good hygiene, especially by washing the hands after touching the rash.

-Shingles in the eye is a severe condition.
+Shingles in the eye is a serious condition.
 If the shingles rash develops on the face, seek medical attention right away.

-Prompt treatment with antiviral medication can help to relieve symptoms and prevent complications.
+Prompt treatment with antiviral medication can help relieve symptoms and prevent complications.

-Eye-related complications of shingles can be very serious.
-Anyone who suspects that they have shingles in the eye should receive urgent medical attention.
+Eye-related complications of shingles can be severe.
+Anyone who suspects that they have shingles in the eye should seek urgent medical attention.